White Bean and Edamame Hummus

 What to buy: Shelled edamame are sold two ways—cooked or uncooked.
 If you buy the cooked, frozen ones, all you have to do is thaw them for this recipe.
 If you buy the uncooked ones, follow the cooking directions on the package.

-This recipe was featured as part of our Make Your Own Veggie Chips project.
+This recipe was featured as part of our Make Your Own Veggie Chips project, and currently on our Summer of Clean Eating channel.

 - 1 (15-ounce) can cannellini beans, drained and rinsed